daichengxin/multiomics-configs/pycls/README.md

 - **cellosaurus name**: The cell line name as annotated in Cellsaurus `ID`
 - **bto cell line**: The cell line name as annotated in BTO
 - **organism**: The organism of the cell line as annotated in Cellsaurus
+- **organism part**: This information is not available in Cellosaurus, we use other sources to _annotate_ this field.
-- **age**: The age of the cell line as annotated in Cellsaurus.
+- **age**: The age of the cell line as annotated in Cellosaurus.
 If the age is not available (empty), we annotated the age from other sources such as [atcc](https://www.atcc.org/) or [Coriell cell line Catalog](https://www.coriell.org/)
-- **organism part**: This information is not available in Cellosaurus, we use other sources to _annotate_ this field.
 - **developmental stage**: The developmental stage of the cell line as annotated in Cellosaurus; if the information is not available is inferred from the age of the cell line.
 - **sex**: Sex as provided by Cellosaurus
 - **ancestry category**: The ancestry category of the cell line as annotated in Cellosaurus.
 If not available we use other sources.